nhmvienna/nhmvienna.github.io/SeminarSeries.md

 _Social event_
 To foster social interaction among colleagues and to continue discussing the topic of each meeting, we are planning to organize an apéro once per month.
 Apéro’s are a wonderful Swiss and French tradition, where people **come together to drink a glass of wine/beer and have some finger food to socialize** after an event.

+In case you have further questions, please contact [Martin Kapun](mailto:martin.kapun@nhm-wien.ac.at) or [Luise Kruckenhauser](mailto:luise.kruckenhauser@nhm-wien.ac.at)